State Forest Road and Trail Advisories

 Sproul State Forest

-Route 144: From State Game Lands 100 to Allen Dam road heavy gas truck traffic should be expected.
+Route 144 from State Game Lands 100 to Allen Dam road heavy gas truck traffic is expected.

 Susquehannock State Forest

 Card Creek Road: Open to public travel but be aware of ongoing natural gas activity.
 Expect heavy trucks and other gas related traffic.
 Several pull offs have been installed along the road to aid in passing oncoming vehicles.